-This course serves as the culminating senior experience for the ATEP and as preparation for the professional world of athletic training.
-The students will engage in current issues facing the athletic training profession by investigating local, regional and national topics involving the National Athletic Trainers' Association, the Eastern Athletic Trainers' Association and the Pennsylvania Athletic Trainers' Society.
+This course serves as the culminating senior experience for the ATP and as preparation for the professional world of athletic training.
+The students will engage in current issues facing the athletic training profession by investigating local, regional and national topics involving the National Athletic Trainers Association, and the Pennsylvania Athletic Trainers Society.
 Students will also focus on preparation for the Board of Certification examination.
 This is an intensive writing course.
 Each student will construct and present a professional case study of publication quality.
-Prerequisites: Senior status within the ATEP.
+Prerequisites: Senior status within the ATP.